ltelab/disdrodb/docs/source/contribute_data.rst

 The data contributor is asked to perform the following 5 tasks:

 1. add the station(s) metadata he/she wish to contribute to the DISDRODB Metadata Archive,
-2. add to the disdrodb software the reader enabling the ingestion of the station(s) raw data,
+2. add to the disdrodb software the reader function enabling the ingestion of the station(s) raw data files,
 3. test that the DISDRODB L0 processing chain works correctly for the station(s) he/she contributed,
 4. upload the station(s) raw data on an online data repository (e.g., Zenodo, Figshare, etc.),
 5. test that the disdrodb software correctly download the station(s) he/she contributed.